Stasiu51/RISCMachine/README.md

 - Actual memory usage on the host device (this is quite easy to get close to optimal I think)
 - Available memory/program size of simulated device

 Optimising for these three metrics is an exercise in standard program optimisation and I suspect somewhat misses the purpose of this challenge.
 I think a more interesting approach is to imagine that the design of the computer specified here represents the design of a physical RISC CPU, and that the programmatic implementation to some extent is a simulation of the calculations performed on the device.
 The challenge is then to consider a design specification that would be suitable for a RISC device and implement its function, even where this gives rise to complexities that will provide no actual advantage in terms of the three metrics listed above.
-Where I have a choice, I will make arbitrary decisions based on my own sense of 'mechanical aesthetic'.
+I set out my chosen goals in the 'Design Goals' section of this document.
 I will also try, where possible, to program the simulation in an efficient way.

-## Design Constraints - RISC advantages
+## Design Constraints - RISC architecture

 The key aim when designing a RISC computer is to keep the per-instruction times as low as possible (this *reduced* complexity of each instruction is the namesake of the concept, rather than the smaller number of available instructions).
 The idea is that along with intelligent compiling, this will outweigh the advantage of having a more versatile instruction set, where individual instructions may take many cycles to execute.
 As far as possible, one should aim for a one-CPU-cycle-per-intruction execution.
 I am not familiar with CPU design, but it seems that having a fixed instruction length, within which there is a fixed opcode length, and generally consistent structuring of the instructions, helps when designing the circuitry to be pipelined.

-## Design goals
+## Design Goals

 The chip I will be designing is a small, inexpensive general purpose microprocessor, similar in capacity to an arduino UNO.
 I will not be optimising purely for efficient practical design, as if I were, I would simply copy the specification of an existing design, which are the result of decades of iteration by talented teams.
 I will instead aim to develop an architecture that is in principle capable of all the same calculations as more standard chips in interesting alternative ways using a unified memory and dynamically updated instructions.

+## Architecture Specification

 My specification is therefore as follows: